write | teach | disrupt

 Who I Am

 I am a Canadian Jewish immigrant who has obsessed over and written about cultural displacement, assimilation, the California Myth, and the poetics of belonging.
 I am a writing teacher engaged in advocating for at-risk youth and parent artists.
-My work has won awards and been published in newspapers, magazines and literary journals; my memoir, California Calling, won First Runner Up in the Red Hen Press manuscript contest in 2017 and was a finalist in the Autumn House Press nonfiction book contest in fall of 2016.
+My work has won awards and been published in newspapers, magazines and literary journals; my memoir, California Calling, is forthcoming in 2018.
 My writing has been anthologized, including most recently in the 2015 Love & Profanity: A Collection of True, Tortured, Wild, Hilarious, Concise, and Intense Tales of Teenage Life.
 I have worked as a newspaper journalist, magazine editor and corporate content strategist.
 I am a mother who is concerned with the experiences of, and access granted to, parent artists and mothers in particular.
 In a culture where mothers navigate near-constant tension around our identities as women and caregivers, artist mothers struggle to access the resources available to other artists and which are critical in order to sustain a creative self.
 Centrally, through my own creative work, and through professional and community connections, I am committed to supporting mother artists so that their voices may be heard and their work elevated.